apergos/q_and_a/README.txt

 Right now you do the following:

-* add stuff to the entries in QansA.yaml
+* add stuff to the entries in topics/ directory, number it according to where you want it showin in the output
 * run q_and_a.py > new-html-file.html
 * check that you like the results
 * profit

-Later we should:

-separate each topic into its own file have a file that lists the topics we want in the order we want, by filename I guess yeah that's likely better. then read them all into one content and continue as we do
+Should do: don't hardcode the topics dir path, the template filenames, te intro path. make 'em all defaults, fine. but allow user to specify